 Mender is a secure and robust software update system designed to handle large number of devices.
-Mender is designed according to a simple client/server architecture, allowing central management of deployments to all devices.
+It has a simple client/server architecture allowing central management of deployments to all devices.

 The following diagram shows the high level flow of data involved in deploying software updates.

 The process begins with the build system generating a new version of software for a device.
 The build system can be a workstation creating a simple application update or a more standard component, such as Jenkins and Yocto Project.
 It creates Mender Artifacts in the format required by the target device.
 There will be different Mender Artifacts for each type of device that Mender manages.